ethen8181/ticket-system/webflow/webflow.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##   9.689  23.210  26.430  26.000  28.870  50.000
 ```
-- **Note:** On average, 26 percent of the users left this website without doing any further action.
+- **Note:** On average, 26 percent of the users left this website without taking any further action.

 - In the following section, we are going to look at the Duration Time and Bounce Rate data `insightdata` together by their timeline and when aggregated by hours.
 Basically it employs the same procedure used with pageviewdata above.
 - `insightdata1` Long format of the of `insightdata`.